PCE Price Index Update: The Core Measure

-The first chart shows the monthly year-over-year change in the personal consumption expenditures (PCE) price index since 2000.
+The adjacent thumbnail gives us a close-up of the trend in Core PCE since January 2012.
+The first chart below shows the monthly year-over-year change in the personal consumption expenditures (PCE) price index since 2000.
 I've also included an overlay of the Core PCE (less Food and Energy) price index, which is Fed's preferred indicator for gauging inflation.
 I've highlighted 2 to 2.5 percent range.
 Two percent had generally been understood to be the Fed's target for core inflation.
 However, the December 12 FOMC meeting raised the inflation ceiling to 2.5% for the next year or two while their accommodative measures (low FFR and quantitative easing) are in place.

 I've calculated the index data to two decimal points to highlight the change more accurately.
 It may seem trivial to focus such detail on numbers that will be revised again next month (the three previous months are subject to revision and the annual revision reaches back three years).
 But core PCE is such a key measure of inflation for the Federal Reserve that precision seems warranted.